codelur/osg_tracking/README.md

 - **Device List with Status**: Displays a list of devices with online/offline status (red/green dots).
 - **GPS Information Display**: Shows selected GPS data fields for the currently displayed device.
 - **Interactive Map**: Integrates Google Maps API to display the current location of the device with a marker and an information window.
+  - **Dynamic Updates**: The map and info window refresh every 6 seconds to reflect real-time data.
+If changes are made to the device information, the map and info window update immediately.
 - **Settings Page**: Allows users to configure which GPS data fields are shown in the main view.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices with support for different screen orientations.
 - **One Step GPS Integration**: Retrieves device data from the One Step GPS account.